 Your will also names an executor, who is the individual you choose to carry out your final wishes.
-It should be someone you trust and who can handle major financial responsibilities, since they’ll be tasked with navigating both your family and financial institutions.
+It should be someone you trust who can handle major financial responsibilities, since they’ll be tasked with navigating both your family and financial institutions.

-Other information in your will includes who will take possession of your assets that don’t have a beneficiary assigned.
+When you make a will, you’ll specify who will take possession of your assets that don’t have a beneficiary assigned.
 You can also outline your funeral preferences and other final wishes.